 Oracle Support v2

-LiveCompare can be used to compare data from an Oracle database against any number of PostgreSQL or BDR databases.
+LiveCompare can be used to compare data from an Oracle database against any number of PostgreSQL or PGD databases.

 For example, you can define

 technology = oracle in a data connection.
 Other

 settings can then be used to define the connection to Oracle:

 All other data connections are required to be PostgreSQL.

 Here is a simple example of comparison between an Oracle database versus a PostgreSQL database:

 schema_name in Oracle is the user table sandbox.
 All table names are

 schema-qualified by default:

 <user> . <table_name